 Now, go into the kitchen and put away any clean dishes from the dishwasher, sink, or counter.
 You need the dishwasher ready to be loaded back up and a place to put the dishes you’re going to hand wash.
 Plus, clean dishes are just clutter if they aren’t put away where they belong.

 Fill the dishwasher with as many dirty dishes as you can and turn it on.
-It doesn’t matter if it’s full or not.
-Live life on the edge and run it regardless.
+It doesn’t matter if it’s packed full or not.
+Live life on the edge and run it even if there’s a little bit of room to spare.
 Then, wash all the dishes that wouldn’t fit or don’t belong in the dishwasher.

 5. Take out the trash.

 By now, your kitchen trash is probably pretty full.
 Take it out to your trash receptacles and replace it with a clean bag.
-(Hint: Your laundry is probably ready to be tossed into the dryer, too.)
+(Hint: Your laundry is probably ready to be tossed into the dryer now, too.)

 6. Figure out what you’re going to eat tonight and the rest of the week.